 Mr X of course removed the obviously false claim from his government body webpage, and the employer’s lawyers allowed both men to continue in the posts they had faked for themselves.
 The Authority and the Court continued to exercise and enforce new powers of suppression.

 That suppression, at that level and on that scale, would normally make New Zealand a failed state in anyone’s book, but it is ... suppressed.

 However, Mr X still maintains his position in the London chambers, where he registered in order to be called to the UK Bar, a step to obtaining another honorary title.
 His webpage there still contains that false claim, and a few others.
 Questions are being raised.

 If Mr X is exposed in the UK, and especially if his New Zealand legal and judicial supporters are pilloried, will Andrew Little enforce the suppression orders against the British press, as threatened?

 The overall scam is bound to collapse eventually, but this could be the catalyst.
-If Andrew Little enforces the suppression orders in the UK, he will expose the focus and extent of corruption in New Zealand.
+If the Justice Minister enforces the suppression orders in the UK, he will expose the focus and extent of corruption in New Zealand.
 But if he doesn’t, he will allow the career of Mr X to be laid bare, and show them both dismantling the legality of the New Zealand legal system.